nymajalalabadi/event/README.md

 ### Interacting with Events

 1. **View Event Details**: Click on any event to see full details
-2. **Add Comments**: Use the comment form on event detail pages
+2. **Add Comments**: Use the comment form on event detail pages (notifications show submission status)
-3. **Subscribe to Newsletter**: Enter your email in the newsletter form
+3. **Subscribe to Newsletter**: Enter your email in the newsletter form (notifications confirm subscription)
+4. **Receive Feedback**: Get real-time notifications for all user actions

 ## 🏗️ Available Scripts